motorsportsresearch/atlas-public/docs/faq.md

 * ELM327 based devices with firmware version 2.1 or greater are supported in Atlas with a built-in driver.
 Flashing via this method takes significantly longer than others.
 (30-60 minutes as opposed to 3-5 minutes via a Tactrix OpenPort 2.0)

 ### Can I download and modify my OTS or ProTune?
-* Atlas does not and will not support any ECU calibration (tune) loaded via a Cobb AccessPort.
+* Atlas does not and will not support any ECU calibration (tune) loaded via a Cobb AccessPort or other third-party accessory.
 If you want to use Atlas on a vehicle paired to an AccessPort, you’ll need to unpair the AccessPort and revert to your stock calibration in order to begin using Atlas.

 ### Can I use my existing AccessPort with Atlas?
 * Due to the security features implemented on the device, a Cobb AccessPort cannot be used in conjunction with Atlas to flash new calibrations, change maps, view gauges or datalog.